Jomblang village, Gunung Kidul regency.

 Jetis village, Semanu, Wonosari, Yogyakarta.
 8 km from Wonosari, 40 km southeast of Yogyakarta.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-Goa Jomblang is named after nearby village Jomblang.
+Goa Jomblang (Jomblang Cave) is named after nearby village Jomblang.
 The area is well known to cavers, nature trekkers and backpackers.
 The Gunung Kidul hill are karstified with many caves, especially vertical caves.

 The locals offer cave trekking tours into undeveloped Goa Jomblang.
 The trip starts with a short introduction into abseiling and SRT.
 Then the cave is entered through the daylight shaft, which is the entrance.
-The shaft is about 40m in diameter and 70m deep, formed by the collapse of the cave ceiling.
-There are two routes into the cave, the beginner route with a single drop 15m deep plus some climbing, and the pro route with a 63m drop.
+The shaft is about 40 m in diameter and 70 m deep, formed by the collapse of the cave ceiling.
+There are two routes into the cave, the beginner route with a single drop 15 m deep plus some climbing, and the pro route with a 63 m drop.
 The equipment is provided by the guides, but according to comments we found on the web it is heavily used.
-We would recommend to bring own gear.
+We would recommend bringing own gear.

 This cave tour is possible only for visitors with a certain amount of physical fitness.
 It requires abseiling and SRT.

-The cave became its 15 minutes of fame when it was used to film the American reality tv show Amazing Race in 2011.
+The cave got its 15 minutes of fame when it was used to film the American reality TV show Amazing Race in 2011.